Mumps factsheet

 Introduction

-Mumps is a virus that causes fever and swelling in your child’s salivary glands.
+Mumps is a virus that causes fever and swelling of your child’s salivary glands.

 The salivary glands are found in the mouth and make saliva, or spit, to: